UUKG: Unified Urban Knowledge Graph Dataset for Urban Spatiotemporal Prediction: Related Work

-\eat{ Knowledge graph has been widely studied in both academia and industry.
+\textbf{Domain Knowledge Graph Construction}.
+Knowledge graph has been widely studied in both academia and industry.
 In recent years, many open-source knowledge graphs have been released to improve applications in various domains.
 For example, CKGG \cite{shen2021ckgg}, OpenBG \cite{deng2022construction}, BioKG \cite{walsh2020biokg} and recent proposed ProteinKG25 \cite{zhang2022ontoprotein} are used for education, business, biomedical and protein research field respectively.
-However, there is still no open-source knowledge graph for urban spatiotemporal prediction tasks in the urban computing field.} Knowledge graph has been widely studied in both academia and industry.
+However, there is still no open-source knowledge graph for urban spatiotemporal prediction tasks in the urban computing field.

+\eat{ Knowledge graph has been widely studied in both academia and industry.
 In recent years, many open-source knowledge graphs have been released to improve applications in various domains.
 For example, CKGG \cite{shen2021ckgg} is proposed to search and browse geographical knowledge for better computer-aided education.
 OpenBG \cite{deng2022construction} is proposed to enhance tasks like category prediction and title summarization in the business domain.
 In the biomedical science domain, BioKG \cite{walsh2020biokg} helps the relational learning on biomedical data and recent proposed ProteinKG25 \cite{zhang2022ontoprotein} is used to promote the research on protein language pre-training.
 Except for the open-source KG mentioned above, clinical KG \cite{santos2020clinical} is designed to help clinical decision-making, and biotic KG \cite{poelen2014global} is constructed to facilitate ecological systems analysis.
-However, there is still no open-source knowledge graph for urban spatiotemporal prediction tasks.
+However, there is still no open-source knowledge graph for urban spatiotemporal prediction tasks.}